 What Is a Mediator?

 The divorce process can be complex and raises many questions such as what is a mediator?
-At Tournour & Weiner, we strive to provide clarity and guidance to our clients.
+At Tournour Law, we strive to provide clarity and guidance to our clients.
 A mediator is a designated professional who assists you in negotiating the terms of your divorce, including specifics related to property division and child custody.
 The purpose of a mediator is to act as an unbiased third party, helping you reach a mutually beneficial outcome.
 They may be appointed by the court or selected by you or your spouse.
-Attorneys Frank Tournour and Tiffany Weiner are court-approved, accredited mediators who can help you reach decisions while minimizing conflict.
-Our firm in East Brunswick, NJ, has been providing reliable, ethical family law services since 1999.
+Attorney Frank Tournour is a court-approved, accredited mediator who can help you reach decisions while minimizing conflict.
+Tournour Law firm in East Brunswick, NJ, has been providing reliable, ethical family law services since 1999.

 Understanding a Mediator’s Role